Summary: in this tutorial, you will learn how HTML forms work and how to process form data in PHP.

 method by default.

-Typically, a form has one or more input elements including text, password, checkbox, radio button, select, file upload, etc. The input elements are often called form fields.
+Typically, a form has one or more input elements including input, password, checkbox, radio button, select, file upload, etc. The input elements are often called form fields.

 An input element has the following important attributes name